youyanggu/covid19_projections/about.md

 We will compare our daily projections with the IHME projections for several heavily-impacted regions where our estimates widely differ: US, New York, Michigan, Connecticut, Italy, and France.
 Note that while we update our projections daily, IHME only updates their projections three times a week.

+\* Starting on April 15, we assume a relaxing of social distancing in US and Europe starting on June 1, leading to higher projections.

 | Date | Our US proj. death total | IHME US proj. death total
 | --- | --- | --- |
 | April 9, 2020 | 62,225 (37-106k) | 60,415 (31-127k)